KCErb/cordwainer/tutorials/start.md

 We're going to go through this file a few lines at a time to understand it all.
 Let's start with the comment.

 The first few lines tell us that if we want to learn why `shoes-core` uses both `shoes` and `shoes-stub` we'll need to go into the `ext/install/Rakefile` and see it in the context of installation.
-Since I'd like to hold installation off for another installation, let's keep on moving and trust that this was a wise choice (for now).
+Since I'd like to hold installation off for another tutorial, let's keep on moving and trust that this was a wise choice (for now).

 The next lines define two functions: `mac_move_to_link_dir` and `mac_readlink_f`.

 Next we come to a `case` statement.
 It says `SCRIPT` is either `mac_readlink_f` or just `readlink -f` depending on whether the script is run on a mac (darwin).
 Since I want to stay somewhat focused, I'm going to leave as an exercise to the reader how the `mac_readlink_f` function works, and instead focus on what `readlink -f` means.

 After reading the [stackoverflow post mentioned in the comment](http://stackoverflow.com/questions/242538/unix-shell-script-find-out-which-directory-the-script-file-resides/1638397#1638397) it looks like we're just setting the `SCRIPT` variable to be the path to the `shoes-stub` script we're looking at, then finding the directory of that script as `SCRIPTPATH` and finally adding `shoes-backend`.
-To make this clear I added some `echo`s after the backend_file definition like so:
+To make this clear, I added some `echo`s after the backend_file definition like so:

 ```sh
 BACKEND_FILE="$SCRIPTPATH/shoes-backend"
 echo $SCRIPT